AbdulkadirAhmed1/StudentHUB-Project/frontend/DevLogsFrontEnd.md

 - **Enhance Course Input Validations**:
   - Add **professor names & room numbers** (Optional fields currently, but UI will show them).
   - Implement **better error handling messages** for user clarity.

+  ### Log 1.8 4/3/2025

+- **Refine User Profile UI**:
+  - Enhance clarity and usability with a redesigned layout.
+  - Ensure that user details (Username, Year of Study, Field of Study) are displayed in a clear and accessible manner.

+- **Implement Scrollable UI for Year Selection**:
+  - Develop a scrollable picker component for selecting the Year of Study (for undergraduates).
+  - Prevent invalid inputs by limiting selectable options appropriately.

+- **Enhance Error Messaging and Validation**:
+  - Improve error messages to provide detailed and user-friendly feedback.
+  - Refine input validation logic based on user testing to ensure consistency and clarity.

+- **Integrate Additional Security Improvements**:
+  - Incorporate password hashing (e.g., using bcrypt) to secure login credentials.
+  - Review and enhance overall security measures in the registration and login processes.

+- **Collect User Feedback and Plan Updates**:
+  - Gather further feedback from users regarding the new register/login feature.
+  - Use this feedback to plan and implement subsequent updates and improvements.